ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

-            var maxPhosphorus = 100;  // decimal? | The maximum amount of phosphorus in milligrams the recipe can have. (optional) var minPotassium = 0;  // decimal? | The minimum amount of potassium in milligrams the recipe must have. (optional) var maxPotassium = 100;  // decimal? | The maximum amount of potassium in milligrams the recipe can have. (optional) var minSelenium = 0;  // decimal? | The minimum amount of selenium in grams the recipe must have. (optional) var maxSelenium = 100;  // decimal? | The maximum amount of selenium in grams the recipe can have. (optional) var minSodium = 0;  // decimal? | The minimum amount of sodium in milligrams the recipe must have. (optional) var maxSodium = 100;  // decimal? | The maximum amount of sodium in milligrams the recipe can have. (optional) var minSugar = 0;  // decimal? | The minimum amount of sugar in grams the recipe must have. (optional)
+            var maxPhosphorus = 100;  // decimal? | The maximum amount of phosphorus in milligrams the recipe can have. (optional) var minPotassium = 0;  // decimal? | The minimum amount of potassium in milligrams the recipe must have. (optional) var maxPotassium = 100;  // decimal? | The maximum amount of potassium in milligrams the recipe can have. (optional) var minSelenium = 0;  // decimal? | The minimum amount of selenium in micrograms the recipe must have. (optional) var maxSelenium = 100;  // decimal? | The maximum amount of selenium in micrograms the recipe can have. (optional) var minSodium = 0;  // decimal? | The minimum amount of sodium in milligrams the recipe must have. (optional) var maxSodium = 100;  // decimal? | The maximum amount of sodium in milligrams the recipe can have. (optional) var minSugar = 0;  // decimal? | The minimum amount of sugar in grams the recipe must have. (optional)